 When I woke up, I polished off a bottle of water and order another meal.
 This time I wanted the chicken and rice in a lotus leaf.
 I hit the flight attendant call button and before I could even ask myself “Wait…did that work?” the flight attendant who had been taking care of me all night was by my side.
 I ordered the chicken, some water and a glass of champagne, which is when I found out they were out of champagne.

 This on demand meal took about 10 minutes to arrive as they had to make some more rice.
 The midnight snack was really great.
 I paired it with as French white wine.
 I wasn’t sure if you were supposed to eat the lotus leaf that the chicken and rice was wrapped in, or not.
-I tried to cut it, but it was nearly impossible with the cuttlery on the plane, so I made the assumption that we as rent or eat that.
+Cutting it was nearly impossible with the cutlery on the plane, so I made the assumption that we weren’t to eat that.
 What do you think?

 Breakfast was served about 90 minutes before landing.
 I had the western style breakfast – I just can’t get into congee – can you?
 The breakfast service was fine – the fruit was really fresh, although, I’m not a big fan of papaya, kiwi, cantaloupe or honeydew — the pineapples and berries were quite good.
-The yogurt they served with breakfast was very thick – like paste from a school project, with an interestingly thick texture and a slightly off flavor from a traditional yogurt.
+The yogurt they served with breakfast was very thick – like paste from a school project.
+The thick texture and a slightly off flavor from a traditional yogurt.
 I tried a few bites of it, but decided I’d hold off.
-Even though I still had two more international flights in Business Class this day, I did eat the omelette with bacon and grilled veggies and it was great – even for a guy who doesn’t really like eggs.
+I still had two more international flights in Business Class this day, I did eat the omelette with bacon and grilled veggies.
+It was great – even for a guy who doesn’t really like eggs.